Okay, Beamer: Striking image shows Tesla takeover at Auckland port

 That staggering figure comes from only one of the many platforms available to New Zealand investors today – and is in reality far higher than that.

-Whether you hate them or love the cars, Tesla is currently plugged into the New Zealand zeitgeist and will not be going anywhere soon.
+Whether you hate the cars or love them, Tesla is currently plugged into the New Zealand zeitgeist and will not be going anywhere soon.
 Let's just hope the drivers are a bit better at using their indicators than the Beamer fans that came before them.